canjs/canjs/docs/can-guides/upgrade/migrating-to-canjs-4.md

 The __inserted__ and __removed__ events, most commonly used in [can-component]s are no longer included.

-Most if what was done in the inserted event can be replaced in places like [can-define.types.value]. [can-component] also includes a new [can-component/connectedCallback] lifecycle callback that can directly replace the inserted event.
+Most of what was done in the inserted event can be replaced in places like [can-define.types.value]. [can-component] also includes a new [can-component/connectedCallback] lifecycle callback that can directly replace the inserted event.

 Code that looked like: